Back to Top

 When your Ranger reaches 2nd level, you have learned to tap into the power of nature itself to cast spells.
 This is essentially the same as how Druid magic works, although Rangers aren’t nearly as powerful in terms of their arcane abilities.

 Like Druids, Rangers are able to cast any spell they wish from the Ranger spell list as long as you are of sufficient level and have spell slots available (see the “Ranger Class Table” above).
+One of the most popular is the Hunter’s Mark spell, which has become a core part of the class over the years.

 Wisdom is a Ranger’s primary spellcasting ability as follows: